kriskowal/qooqbooq/design.md

 resolution is itself a promise to resolve later.
 This is accomplished by changing the resolution value to a promise.
-That is, it implements a "then" method, and can either be a promise returned by "defer" or a promise returned by "ref".
-If it's a "ref" promise, the behavior is identical to before: the callback is called immediately by "then(callback)".
+That is, it implements a "then" method, and can either be a promise returned by "defer" or a promise returned by "cast".
+If it's a "cast" promise, the behavior is identical to before: the callback is called immediately by "then(callback)".
 If it's a "defer" promise, the callback is passed forward to the next promise by calling "then(callback)".
 Thus, your callback is now observing a new promise for a